Kan’goma Kadzipili Pump Project – Malawi

 This project is made possible through the partnership of WATER CHARITY and the NATIONAL PEACE CORPS ASSOCIATION.

 This project summary has been redacted for security reasons to omit the specific project location.

 Kan’goma Kadzipili village, (close to Chilinde 2), Lilongwe, Malawi

 The community is in the rural outskirts of Lilongwe, Malawi’s capital city.
-People are well aware of the presence of crocodiles and have taken precautions to prevent goats drinking at the river.
+People are well aware of the presence of crocodiles and have taken precautions to prevent goats from drinking at the river.
 However, the human population of Kan’goma Kadzipili has a substantial and constant presence at the river banks.
 Water from the river is used for fishing, laundry, bathing and providing water for drinking and cooking.

 As an interim alternative water source, a local farmer has paid to have a shallow hole dug to provide water to those in need, but this water source is temporary as the hole is shallow and dry season is upon us.

 An alternative source of water is needed.
 In the past, there had been a well, but it was no longer working and had dried up.

 In recent weeks authorities were called to investigate an incident of crocodile attack in Kan’goma Kadzipili.
 Cecilia Dika, a 14-year-old girl from the village, had been bathing in the river with friends and had been attacked by a crocodile.
 The crocodile had gripped her arm, but when her arm broke she managed to struggle free and escape to the river bank.
 The bones in her elbow were crushed, leading to later amputation of her arm at the hospital.